 Cordelia Fine just published her latest book, which has received extremely positive reviews in various newspapers.
 I haven’t read it yet, but judging from what the reviews say, I suspect it’s not as good as the reviewers think.
+In addition to the fact that I’m familiar with Fine’s work, and know it’s usually seriously flawed (though not uninteresting), the reviews I have read suggests that some of her arguments are very bad, which is pretty damning since they are extremely positive.
 For instance, here is what Annie Murphy Paul, who wrote the book’s review in the New York Times, says about how Fine attempts to debunk the claim that men have evolved to be more promiscuous than women:

 Well, then, what about the even more entrenched idea that evolution has primed men to desire many and varied sex partners?
 Here Fine quotes the Bradley University psychologist David Schmitt: “Consider that one man can produce as many as 100 offspring by indiscriminately mating with 100 women in a given year, whereas a man who is monogamous will tend to have only one child with his partner during that same time period.”
 Fine expertly fillets this familiar premise, noting, among other inconvenient facts, that “the probability of a woman becoming pregnant from a single randomly timed act of intercourse is about 3 percent,” and that in historical and traditional societies, as many as 80 to 90 percent of women of reproductive age at any one time might already be pregnant, or infertile while they were breast-feeding.
 “The theoretical possibility that a male could produce dozens of offspring if he mated with dozens of females is of little consequence if, in reality, there are few females available to fertilize,” Fine comments.
 Think about it: For every man on the prowl, there simply aren’t a hundred women available to bear his child.
 For all men not named Genghis Khan, monogamy must have started to look like a pretty smart bet.